 - Meeting at least 3 times between July and October

 - Taking responsibility for the mentoring relationship which includes initiating and managing the mentoring meetings

 - Consider topics of discussion and questions before each meeting

 - Be punctual to meetings

 - Communicate regularly and promptly with mentor (based on agreement)

 - Honour commitments

 - A relationship built on mutual trust, respect and professionalism

-Mentoring at Melbourne Student Workshops⇧ Students will be required to sign up for one of the workshops being held prior to the matching process
+Mentoring at Melbourne Student Workshops⇧ Students will be required to attend one of the workshops, prior to the matching process